joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/database-file-optimization.md

 # Database file optimization

 ![](../img/tip_help.png) Avoid database schema changes.
-If possible, avoid changing the schema (table structure) of a database once you’ve added data into the database’s tables.
+If possible, avoid changing the schema (table structure) of a database once you've added data into the database's tables.
 Normally a database file is structured with the table definitions at the start of the file.
 When you open a connection to a database, the runtime loads those definitions.
 When you add data to database tables, that data is added to the file after the table definition data.
 However, if you make